Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Boundary amenability

 \subsection{Statements}

-Let $G$ be a countable group acting on a Borel space $X$ by Borel automorphisms.
+Let $G$ be a countable group acting on a topological space $X$ by Borel automorphisms.
 The $G$-action on $X$ is \emph{Borel amenable} if there exists a sequence of Borel maps $\nu_n:X\to\Prob(G)$ which is \emph{asymptotically equivariant}, i.e.\ such that for all $x\in X$ and all $g\in G$, one has $||\nu_n(gx)-g\cdot\nu_n(x)||_1\to 0$ as $n$ goes to $+\infty$.
-A countable group $G$ is \emph{boundary amenable} (or \emph{exact}) if it admits a Borel amenable action on some compact Hausdorff topological space (equipped with its Borel $\sigma$-algebra).
+Here the topology on $\Prob(G)$ is the subspace topology from $\ell^1(G)$, i.e.\ the topology of pointwise convergence.
+A countable group $G$ is \emph{boundary amenable} (or \emph{exact}) if it admits a Borel amenable action on some nonempty compact Hausdorff topological space (equipped with its Borel $\sigma$-algebra).
 The goal of the present section is to prove Theorems~\ref{theo:exactness} and~\ref{theo:amenability-boundary} below.

 \begin{theo} Let $X$ be a connected piecewise hyperbolic $\cat$ simplicial complex with countably many simplices that belong to finitely many isometry types.
-Let $G$ be a countable group acting discretely on $X$ by isometries.
+Let $G$ be a countable group acting discretely on $X$ by simplicial isometries.
 Assume that all vertex stabilizers are boundary amenable.

 Then $G$ is boundary amenable. \end{theo}